redhander/AIKnowledgeBaseMiddleware/README.md

 4.Configure Environment
  cd configs
- edit confg.yaml with your own params
-# Edit with your API keys and Milvus config
+ edit confg.yaml with your own params edit with your API keys and Milvus config

 5.Run System